I wanted to share with you some great inspiration from books and online.

 Note: It isn't necessary to acknowledge any of the background research below to enjoy the story.

-- Black Holes - Scientists have found proof that every large galaxy contains a supermassive black hole at its center.
-The supermassive black hole at the center of the Milky Way galaxy is called Sagittarius A.
+- Black Holes - Scientists have found proof that every large galaxy contains a super-massive black hole at its centre.
+The super-massive black hole at the centre of the Milky Way galaxy is called Sagittarius A.

 - The Big Bang theory states that all of space was contained in a single point from which the Universe has been expanding ever since.
 Modern measurements place this moment at approximately 13.8 billion years ago, which is thus considered the age of the universe.
 After the initial expansion, the Universe cooled sufficiently to allow the formation of subatomic particles, and later simple atoms.
 Giant clouds of these primordial elements later coalesced through gravity to form stars and galaxies.